schilkp/schilkp.github.io/content/blog/2026-01-20-nvim_external_diagnostics/index.md

 As is so often the case, this exact feature is already supported in (neo)vim without any external plugins.

-In fact, for a simple C project built with a `Makefile`, you don't even have to configure anything!
+In fact, for a simple C project using a `Makefile`, you don't even have to configure anything!
 The command `:make` will cause vim to call `make` with no arguments, capture its output and parse it into the so-called quickfix list, which you can open